megangilpin/Friend-Finder/README.md

        Total Difference: 2 + 1 + 2 = 5

-The closest match will be the user with the least amount of difference.
 1. Set up the apiRoutes.js file to require the path and comparison functions from the friends.js file along with the following api routes:
     1. Get route "/api/friends" -  Displays the JSON of the all the potential friends on the app
     1. Post route "/api/friends" - handles incoming survey results then does the following: